Technical Calculator

 What Is Synthetic Division?

-• Polynomials are considered dividends
+• Polynomials are taken into consideration dividends

 Synthetic Division Formula: